ascholerChemeketa/cs160Reader/_sources/OperatingSystems/VirtualMemory.rst

         When Process A asks the operating system for "memory location 1" because it wants to access the data **A1**, the operating system looks up where that memory is really stored, finds the data in location 3 and then gives that back to the process.
 Process A will never know that what it thinks of as "memory location 1" is actually physically stored in location 3.

-        If Process B asks for "memory location 1", the operating system will give it the memory that is actually stored at location 6.
-If it asked for "memory location 2", it would get the data that is actually stored in location 1.
+        If Process B asks for "memory location 1", the operating system will give it the memory that is stored at location 6.
+If it asked for "memory location 2", it would get the data that is stored in location 1.

     .. tab:: 2

         .. image:: Images/VirtualMemory-Page-2.png
             :class: virtual-mem

         The gray blocks are blocks that are not currently in RAM.
-They are sitting on the hard drive, which is being used as backup storage for the RAM since there is too much total information to all fit in main memory at the same time.
+They are sitting on the hard drive, which is being used as backup storage for the RAM since there is too much total information to fit in main memory all at the same time.

     .. tab:: 3